 Vitamins are micro-nutrients that are vital for our body.
-They must be taken in through food as (almost all) of them cannot be produced by the body itself.
+They must be taken in through food, as (almost all) of them cannot be produced by the body itself.
 However, vitamins are essential for physical health.
 It is therefore very important to pay attention to your body's vitamin balance and provide it with sufficient vitamins.

 Vitamin C - For your immune system